hadronlabs-org/drop-docs/docs/integrations/overview.md

 );
 ```

 Staking of LSM shares is done with the very same message.
 The only difference is the asset attached: instead of being native staking token, it should be LSM share IBC transferred to Neutron.
-For more details, see  [Onboarding from native staking](integrations/lsm_staking)
+For more details, see  [Onboarding from native staking](lsm_staking).

 ### Unstaking request